zovathio/GeFace/README.md

 <br>Máté Bártfai (@bartfaimate)
 <br>Örkény H. Zováthi (@zovathio)

-# Requirements
+## Requirements
-Python 3.5 (at least)
+Python 3.5 (at least)<br>
+Tensorflow, Keras

-# Declaration of goal
+## Declaration of goal
 Our goal is to construct an intelligent system which is able to predict the age (and gender) of people from a single image using Convulutional Neural Networks (CNNs).
 We are also interested deeply in the egsistence of any visible features which can represent the aging on the face - like the growth rings on trees for example.

-# Literature overview
+## Dataset
+In the project we downloaded a dataset with ca. 500 000 images and annotations.
+Then we formed it, cropped it and resized into 128x128 pixel images.
+The formed dataset is freely available here: https://drive.google.com/file/d/1QY0hLoK9sMJN4kUDFeTIl9C7OoQIE88W/view

+## Step 1: Introduction, literature overview
 Age estimation is still an open and unsolved task in today's life.
-ALthoguh, in the past few years a lot of different approaches were created and presented.
+Althoguh, in the past few years a lot of different approaches were created and presented.
+Some of these methods collect a lot of information about the person (e.g. height, weight, favourites, family status), other approaches look at a photo of the whole body and make some consequences.

-# Problems that can be solved with correct age estimation:
+Our proposal is that without any additional information or without looking at the whole body structure, the correct age can be predicted from a single image of the face.
+The face is an individual and specific attribute and with the help of Convolutional Neural Networks, we want to learn its features use it for correct predictions.

+Our other goal is to look into the deeper layers of such a network to see which features dominate in representing the age on the face, like such networks which learnes styles and use it for transferring images into different styles and ages.

+## Last step: Deployment
-Without limitation, a few problems that are also our motivation for choosing such a difficult task.
+Without limitation, a few problems that can be solved with correct age estimation.
+These were also our motivation for choosing such a difficult and unsolved task.

 * Determine the age of people with undocumented birth.
 * Measuring the avarage age of audience in presentations, advertisements, etc..
+* Determine the feautures which represent tha aging on the face (like e.g. pleats)
 * More examples in progress...